svmiller/svmiller.github.io/_posts/2024-10-25-make-simple-cross-sectional-world-bank-data-wdi.md

 #> # ℹ 239 more rows
 ```

 The `country` argument in `WDI()` takes either two-character or three-character ISO codes and returns all observations included in what you asked.
-Here, that's anything in the `iso2c` column in the `country_isocodes` data.
+If you wanted just the United States, Canada, and Mexico, it would be something like `country = c("US", "MX", "CA")` or the three-character equivalent of `country = c("USA", "MEX", "CAN")`.
+In our simple example, however, it's anything in the `iso2c` column in the `country_isocodes` data.
 Be forewarned, that `WDI()` is verbose, and will alert you to anything it can't find in the World Bank data (e.g. the World Bank has no data for Åland Islands), though the warning message that is returned (and suppressed here) is just a warning and not an error, per se.

-Run the above `WDI()` function and this is what will come back.
+Run the above `WDI()` function and this is what will come back.[^slow]

+[^slow]: If you snooped on the source code for this post, you'd see that I saved the output of this function to a data set and work with that for this post.
+It's great that this API exists, but accessing it can be a bit slow.
+With that in mind, it might be wise to consider this the kind of "raw data" you'd have for a project and keep it stored somewhere to process to "clean" data.
+See some posts of mine ([here](http://svmiller.com/blog/2022/09/steveproj-stevetemplates-targets-workflow-example/) and [here](http://svmiller.com/blog/2021/03/handle-academic-projects-steveproj-make/)) for what I call this "data-laundering" approach to project management.

 ``` r